Tips For Tourists: Getting A Myanmar SIM Card

-There’s no avoiding that having a SIM card when travelling makes things easier.
-For the past year, while travelling through Europe, we managed to go without having a SIM.
-However, with less public wifi access in Myanmar, it’s a cheap and easy idea to get a Myanmar SIM card.
+There’s no avoiding that having a SIM card when travelling makes things SO much easier.
+For the past year, while travelling through Europe, we managed to go without having a SIM, I have no idea why.
+However, with less public wifi access in Myanmar, it’s a cheap and easy idea for tourists to get a Myanmar SIM card.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.